Enter your e-mail address to receive our weekly e-Newsletter:

-has authored more than 200 food and travel articles in a number in a number of publications, including the "Irish Echo," "Irish
+has authored more than 200 food and travel articles in a number of publications, including the "Irish Echo," "Irish America

 Magazine," "CARA," "Intermezzo, " and Dublin's "Food and Wine"

-To see what else Margaret has to offer or to order signed copies of her cookbooks, why not visit her website

-Beef tenderloin, or filet, is the most expensive and most tender cut of beef.
+To see what else Margaret has to offer or to order signed copies of her cookbooks, why not visit her website Beef tenderloin, or filet, is the most expensive and most tender cut of beef.
 It also has little fat—and fat is what usually accounts for a meat’s taste—so to “flavor-it-up,” try marinating it or rubbing it with an herbed blend, or serving it with a sauce or cheese-flavored butter.
 Grilling, too, adds its own unique flavor to meats, and faultless grilled tenderloins translate into a delicious fall salad made with homemade blue cheese dressing.
 A 4-pound piece usually serves 6 to 8; a 6-pound piece usually serves 8 to 10.